 |Carrying value at end of year||1 015||14||1 029|

 Level 3 sensitivity information

 The fair values of the level 3 financial instruments were estimated by applying an income approach valuation method including a present value discount technique.
 The fair value measurements are based on significant inputs that are not observable in the market.
-Key assumptions used in the valuations includes the assumed probability of achieving profit targets, expected future cash flows and the discount rates applied.
+Key assumptions used in the valuations include the assumed probability of achieving profit targets and the discount rates applied.
 The assumed profitabilities were based on historical performances but adjusted for expected growth.